8 min read

 Over to you

-Ian Butler is the Director of Golding Accountancy and has over 12 years of experience working in large accountancy practices.
-He founded the firm with a strong focus on providing personal, practical support to business owners.
-Ian specialises in helping clients understand their finances and improve profitability through straightforward advice.
+Ian Butler is the Director of Golding Accountancy, supporting businesses across the UK with practical accountancy and business advice.
+With over 12 years of experience working in large accountancy practices in the South East of the UK, he founded the firm with a strong focus on providing personal, straightforward support to business owners.
+Ian specialises in helping clients understand their finances, improve profitability, and make confident business decisions.
 Outside of work, he enjoys BBQs and sci-fi films.
-Ian recommends tools like GoCardless and Stripe to help businesses get paid more efficiently.
+Ian also recommends tools such as GoCardless and Stripe to help businesses across the UK get paid more efficiently.